<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link href="https://cislunar.news/article/lunar-economy-explained-commercial-business-models" />
+<link href="https://cislunar.news/article/lunar-surface-power-explained-solar-fission-grid" />

-<link rel="enclosure" type="image/jpeg" href="https://firebasestorage.googleapis.com/v0/b/cislunar-c78e8.firebasestorage.app/o/articles%2Flunar-economy-explained-commercial-business-models%2Fhero.jpg?alt=media" />
+<link rel="enclosure" type="image/jpeg" href="https://storage.googleapis.com/cislunar-c78e8.firebasestorage.app/articles/lunar-surface-power-explained-solar-fission-grid/hero.jpg" />

 <author>